Are you an Android app developer? If so, then you’ve definitely heard of Android Studio.

 Benefits of Android Studio on Chromebooks

 This will be another benefit for Google as developers who want to make apps will probably want to code them on a platform that’s identical to the real thing and save a few headaches here and there.
-So, it’s another way for Google to grab a niche market.
+So, it’s another way for Google to grab a niche market and help them out.
+But you’d expect this to be the kind of thing you’d see from the beginning.

 Either way, it doesn’t do any harm and only offers value.

-If you’re a typical Chromebook user, like me, you can’t really get much from this update if it should take place.
-Maybe better Android apps that function well with less bugs.
+If you’re a typical Chromebook user like me, you can’t really get much from this update if it should take place.
+Maybe better Android apps that function well with fewer bugs and improved compatibility.
+But that’s a pretty big stretch coming from a simple person like me.
+If I can look forward to apps that run and work better, that’s more than enough for me.
+I’m happy with it.
 Good enough, right?